Family Involvement In Mental Health Care

 That said, it’s not always appropriate.
 In most cases, you can decide whether you want to involve a given family member in your care, and your provider can help you decide if involving them may be helpful if you’re not sure.
 If you don’t have or are not in touch with your biological or adoptive family members, it may be helpful to involve chosen family members like a partner or close friends instead.

-Potential benefits of family involvement in mental health care
+Potential benefits of family involvement in mental health treatment and recovery

 An increasing number of studies suggest that mental health services may be more effective when they engage family members in the care process.
 Healthcare policy recommendations are shifting in response.
 For example, when the World Health Organization released its updated Comprehensive Mental Health Action Plan in 2021, increasing communication between patients, their loved ones, and their treatment providers was among its major objectives.